-For all families seeking to adopt from the state foster care system, licensed or unlicensed, the following criteria must be met:
+For all families seeking to adopt a child in states custody, licensed or unlicensed, the following criteria must be met:

 - 1. The child must have been in your home for a total of six months before finalization. - 2.
 A positive, approved home study must be completed.
 (OCS may make a referral for a home study after the youth has been in your home for a minimum of 3 months.) - 3.
-Birth parents rights must be terminated before or at the time of finalization of adoption (except in the case of a legal guardianship or tribal adoption or Consent to Adopt).
+Birth parents rights must be relinquished or terminated before or at the time of finalization of adoption (except in the case of a legal guardianship or tribal adoption or Consent to Adopt).